 MILKY WAY: The entire Milky Way galaxy rotates in a clockwise direction.
 Its disk contains dust, stars, and gas rotating from a center point.
 The Milky Way is a flattened disk with spiral arms.
 The sun that provides heat to our planet belongs to one of the arms in the barred spiral galaxy.
 According to the Hubble Galaxy classification scheme, the Milky Way is an SBc barred spiral galaxy.
 Astronomers believe that it’s partway between SBb and SBc.

-ANDROMEDA GALAXY: Our nearest neighbor is the Andromeda Galaxy and is a spiral galaxy as well.
+ANDROMEDA GALAXY: Our nearest neighbor is the Andromeda Galaxy which is a spiral galaxy as well.
 It’s classified as a SA(s)b galaxy classification.

 2. Elliptical galaxy classification

-Elliptical galaxies are circular in shape and elongated in a particular axis.
+Elliptical galaxies are circular in shape and elongated on a particular axis.
 The degree of ellipticity varies from E0 (circular) to E7 (elongated).

 Elliptical galaxies have a smooth gradient for brightness.
 Brightness progressively dimmers away from the center of the galaxy.